cpjobling/eg-150-textbook/lti_systems/lti2.md

 +++ {"slideshow": {"slide_type": "slide"}}

 (lti_systems)=
-# Properties and Eigenfunctions of Continuous-Time LTI Systems
+# Unit 3.3: Properties and Eigenfunctions of Continuous-Time LTI Systems

 This section is based on Sections 2.3 and 2.4 of {cite}`schaum`

 +++ {"slideshow": {"slide_type": "slide"}}